How this calculator works

 Before using the answer

-1. Keep every dimension in one unit system.
+- Keep all inputs in one unit system.

 Common questions